juicedata/juicefs/docs/en/community/integrations.md

 ### Usage

-Search all documents of JuiceFS, including community, enterprise and csi:
+Search all documents of JuiceFS, including community, enterprise and CSI:

 ```
 # JuiceFS community documents